 - Bringing efficient, convenient, low-cost analytical solutions to fruition for broad societal benefit.

 How CADMIM Works:

 CADMIM is based on a shared portfolio of research projects that address the needs of the industry members.
 The center’s industry members comprise the Industrial Advisory Board (IAB), which works with the universities to define relevant fundamental research projects.
 The center thus addresses pre-competitive needs shared by the industrial members and allows these companies to access the expertise and talents of the center faculty and the world class facilities at center sites.
-In turn, the faculty and students involved in center projects gain the knowledge and experience necessary to facilitate the transition from academia to industry – both in terms of technologies and people.
+In turn, the faculty and students involved in center projects gain the knowledge and experience necessary to facilitate the transition from academia to industry – both from a technical and business standpoint.

 In September 2012 UC Irvine and U. Cincinnati submitted a planning grant proposal to NSF for CADMIM.
 This proposal was selected for funding and we held a planning meeting at UC Irvine May 7 – 8, 2013.
 We submitted the full proposal for CADMIM in September 2013.
 We’ve been an official NSF I/UCRC since March 2014.
-In August 2016, Dr. Ian Papautsky (Center Co-Director) moved from U. Cincinnati to U. Illinois at Chicago.
-Although the second site of CADMIM is transitioning to U. Illinois at Chicago, U. Cincinnati will remain an affiliated site of the center.
+In August 2016, Dr. Ian Papautsky (Center Co-Director) moved from U. Cincinnati to U. Illinois at Chicago, and our second site transitioned with him.
+U. Cincinnati remains involved as an affiliated site of the center.
 For more information about the NSF I/UCRC program and a list of the other I/UCRCs in the US, see here: http://www.nsf.gov/eng/iip/iucrc/